taddison/tsqlscheduler-admin/README.md

 docker-compose up --build --renew-anon-volumes
 ```

-> `renew-anon-volumes` stops docker from reusing our old anonymous `node_modules` volume, which is important for picking up new dependencies.
+> `--renew-anon-volumes` stops docker from reusing our old anonymous `node_modules` volume, which is important for picking up new dependencies.

 # Prod

 Build and run the production image (`Dockerfile.prod`) and mount the folder which contains tasks under `/tasks`.

-# To Do

-- [ ] Add express, expose port
-- [ ] Wire web -> api